Key Points

 9. Urinary tract infection

-If your puppy is having difficulty urinating, they may have a urinary tract infection.
-This is another common puppy illness.
+If your puppy is having difficulty going number one, they may have a urinary tract infection, another common puppy illness.
 It’s triggered when bacteria gets into the bladder, usually from feces that contains E. coli.

 Female dogs are more likely to get a UTI than males.
 Dogs with bladder stones can also be prone to the condition.